 Additional Auto insurance coverages for Indiana Drivers to consider are listed below.

-- Comprehensive Coverage: This covers your vehicle for non-collision-related damages like theft, vandalism, fire, falling objects, natural disasters, broken glass, and animal contact.
-It covers events outside of your control.
+- Comprehensive Coverage: This covers your vehicle for non-collision damages.
+Damages like theft, vandalism, fire, falling objects, natural disasters, broken glass, or hitting an animal.

-- Collision Coverage: Pays for repairs or replacement of your vehicle if it’s damaged in a collision with another car or object, regardless of fault.
+- Collision Coverage: Pays for repairs or replacement of your vehicle if it’s damaged in a collision, regardless of which driver is at-fault.

 - Uninsured/Underinsured Motorist Coverage: This covers you if you’re in an accident with an uninsured or underinsured driver.
-This includes:
+This includes both bodily injury and property damage.

-- Medical Payments Coverage (Med Pay): Pays for reasonable and necessary medical or funeral expenses for you and your passengers after an accident, regardless of fault.
+- Medical Payments Coverage (Med Pay): Pays for medical or funeral expenses for you and your passengers after an accident, regardless what driver was at-fault.

-- Loan/Lease Payoff (Gap Coverage): Beneficial for leased or financed vehicles, this coverage pays the difference between your vehicle’s depreciated value and the balance on your loan or lease if your car is totaled.
+- Gap Coverage: Gap coverage is usually required for leased or financed vehicles.
+This coverage pays the difference between your vehicle’s current value and the balance on your loan or lease if your car is totaled.

 Penalties for Driving without Insurance in Indiana